zxdong262/ringcentral-chrome-extension-template-nospa/README.md

 To make it easier, we already set common modules to reduce developer efforts, you could set proper selectors, methods to make all features to work:

-- Edit [src/config.js](src/config.js) to make all features to work
+- Edit [src/config.js](src/chrome-extension/config.js) to make all features to work.
 - Further more you can edit [src/manifest.json](src/manifest.json) to do more customization work.
-- And you can always read [Realworld examples](#realworld-examples) source code as examples
+- And you can always read [Realworld examples](#realworld-examples) source code as examples.

 ## Credits